Boruch-Baum/emacs-yeetube.el/README.md

 ### Customization
 - `yeetube-results-prefix` Default is "+"

-- `yeetube-query-url` Default is YouTube URL, *you can also use any invidious instance or localhost.*
+- `yeetube-query-url` Default is youtube.com, *you can also use any invidious instance or localhost.*
   - [Invidious instances](https://docs.invidious.io/instances/)

 - `yeetube-download-audio-format` Default is `nil`, you can use it to